Sailing at the 2028 Summer Olympics: Venue

 Initially, all events were to be held at Belmont Shore, the venue for the 1984 competition.
 As a result of advocacy from councilman Tim McOsker, who represented the area including the Port of Los Angeles, it was announced that the boat events would be held at the port, with the board events remaining at Belmont Shore.

 Overview

 Qualification

 Sailing allows only one boat per event with the host country, America automatically qualifying.
 All other places are won by the respective countries based on results at World Championships and continental events.
-Within sailing the country and not the sailor qualifies to compete at the Olympics it is upto the National Olympic Committee to decide which sailor get awarded the place.
+Within sailing the country and not the sailor qualifies to compete at the Olympics it is up to the National Olympic Committee to decide which sailor get awarded the place.

 Participating NOCs

 In total, XYZ NOCs except Individual Neutral Athletes (AIN), participated at the sport of sailing.